 Do you feel like you’ve got camera settings down?

 Good!
 The next big step in improving as a photographer is learning how to shape light itself.
 Read our guide to photography lighting equipment to determine what to buy, rent, or build for DIY product photography.
-Then check out three common lighting setups and see if they’ll help on your next shoot.
+Then check out three common lighting setups for apparel and see if they’ll help on your next shoot.